trevino200/DevSecOps_Workshop/Labs/Lab1.md

 cd workflows
 ```

-Navigate to the new directory and create a file called pipeline.ynl.
+Navigate to the new directory and create a file called <b>pipeline.yml</b>.
 Open that file in a text editor. <br>
 <b> NOTE: Follow along to see the required indentation.
 YAML is very specific about whitespace.</b>

 Let's begin by defining the name and the trigger for the pipeline: